saidiiheb50-byte/marketplace/VERCEL_DEPLOYMENT.md

 ✅ Added `vercel.json` for proper SPA routing
 ✅ Updated Vite config for production builds

+## ⚠️ Before You Start
+**You need a deployed backend API first!** If you haven't deployed your backend yet, see `BACKEND_DEPLOYMENT.md` for instructions.

 ## Vercel Configuration Steps

 ### 1. Project Settings in Vercel Dashboard